sighupio/fury-kubernetes-monitoring/README.md

 ## Overview

-This module is designed so as to give you full control and visibility over your cluster operations.
+This module is designed to give you full control and visibility over your cluster operations.
 Metrics from the cluster and the applications are collected and clean analytics are offered via a visualization platform, [Grafana][grafana-link].

 The centerpiece of this module is the [`prometheus-operator`], which offers the easy deployment of the following as controllers:

-- [Prometheus][promethus-link]: An open-source monitoring and alerting toolkit for cloud-native applications
+- [Prometheus][prometheus-link]: An open-source monitoring and alerting toolkit for cloud-native applications
 - [Alertmanager][alertmanager-link]: Manages alerts sent by the Prometheus server and route them through receiver integrations such as email, Slack, or PagerDuty
-- [ServiceMonitor][servicemonitor-link]: Declaratively specifies how groups of services should be monitored, by automatically generates Prometheus scrape configuration based on the definition
+- [ServiceMonitor][servicemonitor-link]: Declaratively specifies how groups of services should be monitored, by automatically generating Prometheus scrape configuration based on the definition

 Since the export of certain metrics can be heavily cloud-provider specific, we provide a bunch of cloud-provider specific configuration.
-The setups we currently support includes:
+The setups we currently support include:

 - Google Kubernetes Engine (GKE)
 - Azure Kubernetes Service (AKS)
 - Elastic Kubernetes Service (EKS)
 - OVH Kubernetes Service
-- on-premise or unmanaged cloud clusters
+- on-premises or self-managed cloud clusters

 Most of the components in this module are deployed in namespace `monitoring`, unless the functionality requires a permission that forces it to be deployed in the